junjie-xu/junjie-xu.github.io/_pages/about.md

 My research interests lie in AI for Science, LLM, Graph Learning, Geometric Deep Learning, and their intersections.

-<mark>I'm actively looking for full-time industry positions and would love to connect if you think there's a potential fit.</mark>
+<span style="color:rgb(232, 39, 84); font-weight: bold;">I'm actively looking for full-time industry positions and would love to connect if you think there's a potential fit.</span>

 ## News